alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 ## Using these explorations

-Each section below outlines how to build an exploration that answers a specific content question.
+Each section below describes how to build an exploration that answers a common content question.

 Add dimensions and metrics into the Settings column in the order specified.
 Unless otherwise stated, leave all other settings at their default values.